7max/log4cl/README.md

   to reconfigure log levels each time you work on a separate part of a big system.

-  For example, when focusing one module A, you need detailed debugging for it, but when focusing on module B, the debug statements coming from A flood your screen are unhelpful.
+  For example, when focusing one module A, you need detailed debugging for it, but when focusing on module B, the debug statements coming from A flooding your screen are unhelpful.
 Of course one can use separate log4cl.properties file for each part of theh system that you are developing, or have a separate .lisp file with `(log:config)` statemements, but LOG4CL now provides a more intuitive